hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

 /// # Params
 /// cred:       object handle pointing to credential in legacy form to convert
 /// cred_def:   object handle pointing to the credential definition
+/// version:    version of verifiable credential specification (1.1 or 2.0)
 /// cred_p:     reference that will contain converted credential (in W3C form) instance pointer
 ///
 /// # Returns